Khalil Jahshan

 Khalil Jahshan (Arabic: خليل جهشان) (born in Nazareth, British Mandate of Palestine in 1948) is a Palestinian-American political analyst and media commentator.
-He serves currently as Executive Director of Arab Center Washington DC, a nonprofit think tank focusing on U.S. foreign policy in the Middle East.
-Between 2004-2013, Jahshan was a Lecturer in International Studies and Languages at Pepperdine University and Executive Director of its Seaver College Washington DC Internship Program.
+He serves currently as executive director of Arab Center Washington DC, a nonprofit think tank focusing on U.S. foreign policy in the Middle East.
+Between 2004 and 2013, Jahshan was a lecturer in International Studies and Languages at Pepperdine University and executive director of its Seaver College Washington DC Internship Program.
 He received a bachelor's degree in political science and French from Harding University in 1972.

 Early life

 Jahshan was born to a Palestinian Christian family in Nazareth, British Mandate of Palestine in 1948.
 He completed his elementary (Ecole Jesu Adolescent-Don Bosco) and secondary education (Terra Sancta) there.
 In 1969, he traveled to the United States to pursue his college education at Harding University.